 At the intersection of the computational, biological, and social sciences, my work uses computational models to explore self-organization, emergence, and complexity in social systems—from ants to humans.
 In other words, I am interested in understanding why social systems are organized the way they are and how individual-level behavior can influence the group-level properties of social systems.

 I am an NSF Graduate Research Fellow and Ph.D. candidate at Princeton University in the Department of Ecology and Evolutionary Biology.
 I received my B.S. from Yale University in 2014, before spending two years working in federal science policy in Washington, D.C.
 Wishing to continue on in my studies, I then returned to graduate school to pursue a Ph.D.

-In addition to my scientific research, I conducted policy work for my local state legislator, continue to work on issues of diversity & inclusion in science, and occassionally do data science projects for fun.
-My outside interests include the NBA, R&B and hip hop music, weight training, mixed martial arts (trained ages 12-22), amateur-level graphic design, and the (very) occassional surf session.
+In addition to my scientific research, I conducted policy work for my local state legislator, continue to work on issues of diversity & inclusion in science, and occasionally do data science projects for fun.
+My outside interests include the NBA, R&B and hip hop music, weight training, mixed martial arts (trained ages 12-22), amateur-level graphic design, and the (very) occasional surf session.